 While you are putting on the barbecue sauce preheat the oven to 450 F (232 C).
 Then place the ribs in the oven on the middle rack and cook them for 13 to 15 minutes until you have a nice crusty glaze from the barbecue sauce.

 Let those amazing ribs cool for a bit and then enjoy!
-You can serve them with a side of homemade thin crispy potato chips if you like.
+You can serve them with a side of homemade thin crispy potato chips, french fries, pan-fried asparagus, or roasted Brussel Sprouts, if you like.
 Potato salad, watermelon, and a number of other foods go great with homemade fall of the bone baby back ribs.

 Fall Off The Bone Instant Pot Baby Back Ribs